sanjeevai/ML-Capstone/report.md

 ### Benchmark

-We will consider benchmark model as the initial linear regressor.
+We will consider benchmark model as the decision tree regressor.
 We will get the `r2_score` from this model.
 Then we will use other regression models to improve our score.

 ## III.
 Methodology